Capacity-Building Projects

 Next Steps

-• The creation of academic community-engagement pathways that incorporate capacity building projects.
-This is the primary goal of the Community-Engaged Learning Initiative (CEL).
+• creating academic community‑engagement pathways that intentionally incorporate capacity‑building projects, particularly through the Community‑Engaged Learning Initiative (CEL)

-• Developing pro-bono “consulting corps” tied to academic disciplines that train and support student teams to take on projects that require specific skills and knowledge (e.g., policy research, survey research, marketing communications, technology, non-profit management).
+• developing pro‑bono “consulting corps” connected to academic disciplines, in which student teams receive training and support to take on projects requiring specific skills and knowledge (for example, policy or survey research, program evaluation, marketing and communications, technology, or non‑profit management)

 Available Resources